FRIENDS UNIVERSITY ART CHALLENGE, 2018

 - Logo Design

-This years judges include Charlotte Martin, Christopher Gulick, Jenny Venn and Jonathan Wood.
+This years judges include Charlotte Martin, Lauren Fitzgerald, Jenny Venn and Jonathan Wood.
 For more information, visit the Presenters and Judges page.

-This years presenters include Lauren Fitzgerald and Tara Hufford Walker.
+This years presenters include include Kacy Meinecke Photography and Christopher Gulick Sculpture.
 For more information, visit the Presenters and Judges page.

 Art Challenge 2017 Schedule